Skip to main content

 Park and Ride

 If you’re driving to campus, you can also use our Park and Ride service, with 800 free parking spaces available.
 You can either take the £1 shuttle bus to College Lane or make your way to campus on foot.
+The Park and Ride will restart on 15 September.

 Learn more: Ask Herts – Park and Ride